 Trust companies often act as both custodian and investment manager of client assets.
 Institutions that offer these services are subject to rigorous and frequent examination, as well as extensive regulation.
-Mission is reviewed and regulated annually by the Arizona Department of Financial Institutions.
+Mission is reviewed and regulated annually by the Arizona Department of Insurance and Financial Institutions.

 How are my managed assets protected?

 Assets held in client accounts are neither assets nor liabilities of Mission.
 By law, assets held in these accounts must be segregated from all other assets of Mission.
 Likewise, the books and records of these accounts must also be kept separate from the books and records of our other activities.

 The ownership of these assets remains vested in the individuals or entities for whose benefit Mission is acting as investment manager and/or custodian.
 In addition, Mission uses third-party entities, such as US Bank who, in turn, uses Federal Reserve banks or the Depository Trust & Clearing Corporation, to hold these assets.
 In all of these instances, the assets are not subject to the claims of Mission’s creditors nor the creditors of these other entities.

 All assets held in certificates of deposit are entitled to FDIC insurance.
 Mission never exceeds the FDIC insurance limit in value per client per bank.
 Thus, all clients’ CDs are fully insured by the FDIC.

 How is Mission’s trust department regulated?